-Ah, the famed New York Reuben… what would it be without a generous helping of sauerkraut?
-Just another layered sourdough sandwich filled with thin slices of corned beef and Swiss cheese, nothing to write home about.
-It’s probably safe to say then, that with the ingenious addition of pickled cabbage to the sandwich, it is one dish which has singlehandedly helped lift kraut to international stardom.
-Here is a great recipe if you’d like to try making one at home.
+And you’ve probably heard of the famed New York Reuben… what would it be without a generous helping of fermented cabbage?
+Just another layered sourdough sandwich filled with thin slices of corned beef and Swiss cheese.
+It’s probably safe to say then, that with the ingenious addition of pickled cabbage to the sandwich, it is one dish which has single-handedly helped lift kraut to international stardom.

-But did you know there are at least 5 other sauerkraut recipes which are just as unique and delicious, if in fact, not better?
+Check out this list of 5+ more sauerkraut recipe ideas which are just as unique and delicious, if in fact, not better!

 Served alongside a good schnitzel or pan-fried fish, the sauerkraut slaw requires only 5 simple ingredients.
 It’s light on the calories but never on taste.

-Another one of my childhood favorites, the sauerkraut potato and bacon soup.
+Another one of my childhood favourites, is the sauerkraut potato and bacon soup.
 Sounds pretty good already, doesn’t it??
 And it’s simple to prepare too.

 Recipe: cook 2 large peeled potatoes separately as the acid in the kraut may prevent them from going soft if cooked together.
 Then add them to the soup made up of 500g sauerkraut, 2 cups water, 2 bay leaves, 3 all spice seeds and 100g diced bacon, simmer together for 30 minutes.
 Serves 4.